Want to walk out onto the Colosseum arena floor?

 There are a few ways to visit the Colosseum arena floor:

-As of January 2020, CoopCulture, the official ticket agency for the Colosseum, has made it much easier to visit the Colosseum arena floor.
+CoopCulture, the official ticket agency for the Colosseum, has specific tickets for visiting the Colosseum arena floor.

 You can visit the CoopCulture website and purchase a "Full Experience" ticket that allows you access to:

-*When you choose to visit the underground, this visit must include a tour, either with your own guide or through CoopCulture.
-And when you visit the underground you ALSO get to visit the arena.
-You should choose the arena-only option if you 1) don't want to spend the time/money on a tour of the underground 2) do not want to have to take a tour.
+*When you choose to visit the underground or arena, a Colosseum staff member will escort you.
+If you visit the underground you ALSO get to visit the arena.
+You should choose the arena-only option if you 1) don't want to spend the time visiting the underground 2) can't find availability for the underground tour which is much harder to book.

 One of the best things about visiting the Colosseum at night is how uncrowded it is.